 For both the lay and the ministers, c) and d) received much higher responses.
 They reflect an outlook that I describe as being more immanent, this worldly, and non-dual in nature.
 In my view, these sets of answers are in line with what we are calling a "religion of awakening and action."
 On the other hand, far less popular were a) and b), the outlook of which are far more transcendent, other worldly and dualistic.
 These are more in line with the outlook of a "religion of belief and inaction."
-The second question had to do with the Pure Land, and the response showed the same outcome.33
+The second question had to do with the Pure Land, and the response showed the same outcome.29

 The fourth and final example has to with social engagement, which is also found among Shin Buddhists in Japan.
 However, I feel that its fervor is stronger in America especially among the younger generation.
 Looking back to the 1960s, the Buddhist Churches of America (BCA) initiated what was called "the Buddhist Life Program" to revitalize the Young Buddhist Association but also included calls to apply the teachings beyond their strictly religious setting.
-In the 1970s, the sansei (third generation) Shin Buddhists created the BCA-wide program called the "Relevant American Buddhists" (RAB) with the aim to make Buddhism relevant to American society. (a video of a talk on RAB is available)34 As one of the persons directly involved, I feel that we made sincere effort to address some of the social issues of the period, which included drugs, sex, generation gap and the war.
-RAB also supported Taiko, initiated and promoted by Senshin Buddhist temple, which spearheaded the dissemination of Taiko to become the immensely popular American phenomenon that it has become today.
-Another example of an initiative that began in a Shin temple and transcended Buddhist and even religious boundaries is the award-winning Project Dana, the care giving voluntary program for the elderly in the state of Hawaii.35 Finally, the Shin temples have long made contributions to social welfare needs of the wider communities and have spoken out against events in society that conflict with the Buddhist spirit of compassion, equality, and oneness.
-The latest is the 2020 stand taken by the BCA Ministers Association in solidarity with the Black Lives Matter movement.36 And this spirit has intensified among the younger groups, such as the Young Buddhist Editorial.37
+In the 1970s, the sansei (third generation) Shin

+Buddhists created the BCA-wide program called the "Relevant American Buddhists" (RAB) with the aim to make Buddhism relevant to American society. (a video of a talk on RAB is available)30 As one of the persons directly involved, I felt that we made sincere effort to address some of the social issues of the period, which included drugs, sex, generation gap and the war.
+RAB also supported Taiko initiated and promoted by Senshin Buddhist temple, which spearheaded the dissemination of Taiko to be become the immensely popular American phenomenon today.
+Another example of an initiative that started in a Shin temple but transcended Buddhist and even religious boundaries is the award-winning Project Dana, the care giving voluntary program for the elderly in the state of Hawaii.31 Finally, the Shin temples have long made contributions to social welfare needs of the wider communities and have spoken out against events in society that conflict with the Buddhist spirit of compassion, equality, and oneness.
+The latest is the 2020 stand taken by the BCA Ministers Association in solidarity with the Black Lives Matter movement.32 And this spirit has intensified among the younger groups such as the Young Buddhist Editorial.33

-We have now looked at four examples, the Six Paramitas, the Golden Chain, the opinion survey, and social engagement, which demonstrate that tendency toward a religion of awakening and action.
+We have looked at four examples, the Six Paramitas, the Golden Chain, the opinion survey, and social engagement, which demonstrate that tendency toward a religion of awakening and action.
 I believe these are encouraging signs for the future of Shin Buddhism in the West.
-And they do reflect developments that differ from Japan.
-This is inevitable, for the cultural sensibilities are quite different.
-That is something I have come to feel more acutely, now that I have lived half of my life in Japan, including the last 22 years.
-Time and time again, I have encountered Japanese cultural traits that I believe have determined how Shin teachings are appreciated and understood in Japan.
-It is, therefore, natural for North American Shin Buddhism to differ from that found in Japan.
+And they do reflect a shift separate from the development in Japan, which is inevitable, for the cultural sensibilities are quite different.
+That is something I have come to feel more acutely, now that I have lived half of my life in Japan, especially the past 22 years.
+Time and time again, I encounter Japanese cultural traits that I believe have determined how Shin teachings are appreciated and understood in Japan.
+So, it is natural for American Shin Buddhism to differ from that found in Japan.